 We firmly believe that reading is the key to everything.
 Reading and comprehension are the gateways to learning but they can also be the barriers.
 This is why the NGRT is particularly good as it identifies the discrepancies one way or another.Jill Wilson CBE, Headmistress, The Gleddings

-Designed to drill down into pupil’s reading and comprehension skills (including phonics where necessary), the New Group Reading Test (NGRT) reveals exactly where support is required.
+NGRT is a termly test designed to drill down into pupil’s reading and comprehension skills (including phonics where necessary), the New Group Reading Test (NGRT) reveals exactly where support is required.

 With NGRT you can compare decoding skills and sentence completion against passage comprehension allowing you to identify, for instance, competent decoders with weak comprehension skills.